 I work on lots of new ideas for companies.
-I have developed the following tool that helps me (and it seems many others) to quickly develop and evaluate these ideas.
+I’ve developed the following tool that helps me (and it seems many others) to quickly develop and evaluate these ideas.

-In the simplest form, it helps create an elevator pitch, (e.g. for www.gist.com – We focus on relationship centric professionals like sales, PR and recruiters (C) and, save them time (V) as they prepare for meetings, by creating dynamic full-contact dossiers (F) and charge them a monthly service fee (B).
-It is not critical for this to be the marketing pitch, but it helps.
+In the simplest form, it helps create an elevator pitch, (e.g. for www.gist.com – We focus on relationship-centric professionals (sales, PR and recruiters) (Customer) and, save them time (Value Prop) as they prepare for meetings, by creating dynamic full-contact dossiers (Feature Set) and charge them a monthly service fee (Business model).

 You need to identify real people you know (we built Gist for me and 2 sales guys, thx Kendall and Brandt) who can validate the idea, value, key features and their willingness to pay (which should be very high).
 As you find representative people, you can abstract key attributes of them to start to generalize into “personas” which becomes your real target customer.
 And from here you can start looking for the best beta users (more on that here).
 Finding real people is, in my opinion, the single most important activity of a startup!

 You can then compare different parts of the model to see how well the idea works.
 A few examples;